 Now, start with the WORST fitting part.
 For me, it’s that mess of fabric in the back.
 See the gaping at the top, we need to take that in.
 Put your pants on INSIDE OUT.
 Yep, trust me.

 That is a TON of extra fabric up there.
 This is because I have some booty.
 Most of the difference in my waist to hip ratio comes from that thing.
-So, I need to do the “gaping back rise adjustment” on page 7.
+So, I need to do the “gaping back rise adjustment” in the fitting workbook.
 You may need some help with this part, but along the back rise, pin the fabric together so that it contours to yours shape.
 You don’t want it skin tight, remember, there is no front closure and you need some wiggle room to pull these up over our hips.

 Seriously, so much better already!!
 And we are going to do the same with the gaping bit in the front.